linode/docs/docs/guides/web-servers/php/php-composer/index.md

 Composer (version 2.1.6) successfully installed to: /home/jeffn/phpcomposer/composer.phar Use it: php composer.phar
     {{< /output >}}
-6. Remove the installation program.
+1. Remove the installation program.

         php -r "unlink('composer-setup.php');"
-7.  **Optional** To allow Composer to be called globally, move the executable to a directory in `/usr/local/bin`.
-This is the recommended setting.
+1. To allow Composer to be called globally, move the executable to a directory in `/usr/local/bin`.
+This is optional but a recommended setting.

         sudo mv composer.phar /usr/local/bin/composer
-8. Verify Composer has been installed correctly.
+1. Verify Composer has been installed correctly.
 If Composer is installed in a local directory, use the `php` command and the name of the executable.

         php composer.phar
     If Composer is installed globally, run the `composer` command without any other parameters.